igordrsilva/igordrsilva/README.md

 # Hey there!
 ### My name is Ígor and I live in Brazil.
 I work as a software developer at [@Megakontroll](https://github.com/Megakontroll-Ivoti), where we develop ERP systems for commerce and industries.
-### To become a Data Scientist is my professional goal.

 ##